journal-club/wiki-data/abc.md

 In order to increase participation, there is a plan of incentivising literary events during Renaissance, where additional points can be traded in for merchandise.

 ## Production House: Not Fulfilled
 The production house was primarily intended to be a space for the performing clubs.
-This is still unfulfilled due to phase 2 of SAC construction still being in progress.
-The Cultural Secretary was confident that a room would be allocated for it once the construction is complete.
+This is still unfulfilled due to a lack of space.
+The Cultural Secretary was confident that a room would be allocated for it if she manages to find space for it.

 ## ME Freshers' Night 2018: Not Fulfilled
 The ME fresher night wasn’t conducted due to certain issues that arose with the postponement of the BE freshers’.
 She also claims to have spoken to a few ME students who have expressed hectic academic schedules as a reason for their lack of participation in the club-related activities on campus.
 Thus, a lack of incentives prevented this event from happening.